How to Create a WordPress Plugin Zip File Using Command Line – Two Approaches

 }Code language: JSON / JSON with Comments (json)

-Run the zip command
+Run the ‘zip’ command from the command line

-In command line, type in: npm run zip
+In command line, type in:

 This will generate a zip file in your plugin directory.